Hackership/blog.hackership.org/_drafts/dancing-git.md

 image: /content/2015-05-06-dancing-git-repo.png
 ---

-At Hackership people don't only sit at their laptops and code away.
-Very often to master a task, you have to understand abstract concepts and complex systems.
-Heck, he world of IT is full of if.
-One of these rather abstract systems is the Git.
-Learning not only to use it but understand Git is one of the most asked for topics to have a workshop about at Hackership.
+At Hackership is not just about writing code.
+In fact, it's much more about understanding the code you write.
+On top  of that, our field comes with a myriad of abstract concepts and complex systems.
+Understanding those can be one of the hardest things to do on your own.
+So we're here to help.

+Take Git for example.
+Many of us know how to use Git for day-to-day version control.
+But, how well do you really understand Git?
+What exactly goes on under the hood?

-Trying to untangle this abstract system, Hackership Coach [Carl Crowder](http://community.hackership.org/users/carlio) experimented with a new, highly interactive approach at Batch 14-07 in Berlin.
-Inspired by its potential [Stefan Wille](http://community.hackership.org/users/stefanwille/activity) and I extended the approach during the latest Batch in Gran Canaria to run it again, yielding better results than we could have ever imagined.
-Today, I want to share with you this approach of explaining Git and its internal system to software programmers of all degrees.
-Presenting:
+Trying to untangle this abstract system, while trying to find a way to clearly explain it to others, Hackership Coach [Carl Crowder](http://community.hackership.org/users/carlio) experimented with a new, highly interactive approach, at Batch 14-07 in Berlin.
+Inspired by this workshop and its potential [Stefan Wille](http://community.hackership.org/users/stefanwille/activity) and I extended the approach during our latest Batch in Gran Canaria.
+The consequent workshop yielding better results than we could have ever imagined.

+Now, we would like to share exactly what we did to effectively explain the inner workings of Git to experienced programmers.
+What follows is essentially a how-to guide, helping you to host a similar workshop for your community.
+This guide is meant for people who understand Git (at a deeper level), but are looking for a new way to teach it to others.

 ## Dancing Git